mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 will leave for sure.

 In other words, the company will evolve into a company with majority of Bs and Cs.
 Hence the name BC.
-On the other hand, a company of As will naturally clean itself of Bs and Cs (since they can't keep up).
+On the other hand, a company of As will naturally clean itself of Bs and Cs (since they can't keep up... or not.
+Sometimes parasitic managerial bullshit bingo type-of-speech people will invade the company and will rip it apart from the inside, downgrading the company to BC.
+That's a story for another time though.).

 That means that the evolution will usually drive the companies into two states: either they have a majority of As, or a vast majority of Bs and Cs.